Injured in a Truck Accident in New Mexico? Let Us Put Our Experience to Work for You

 - Parts and truck manufacturers.
 If a design or manufacturing defect caused the truck’s brakes, tires, steering, or another component to fail, you may have a product liability claim against the manufacturer.

-Our skilled and dedicated lawyers will provide you with the personalized service you expect and the attention to detail and tenacity you need to resolve your truck accident case.
+Our skilled and dedicated trucking accident lawyers will provide you with the personalized service you expect and the attention to detail and tenacity you need to resolve your truck accident case.
 We’ll take care of everything from start to finish, including filing your claim, gathering evidence, and negotiating with insurance companies.
 We can even help coordinate your medical care with providers who do not charge upfront fees if that is a concern for you.

 We handle truck accident cases on a contingency fee basis, which means that you pay nothing up front.
 You only owe us attorney fees once we settle your case.
 To learn more about why we’re the right truck accident law firm for you, call our Roswell office or fill out our online contact form to schedule your free consultation today.